top of page

 Final Reflection

-You don’t become a formidable woman overnight.
-You rise piece by piece, every scar, every no, every hair flip, every mirror gaze.
-That’s the journey from survival mode to thriving.
+You don’t become a woman overnight.
+You rise, piece by piece: every scar, every no, every hair flip, every reflection in the mirror.
+That is the journey from survival mode to thriving.
 And today, I celebrate all of you who are in the process of becoming.

 How are you breaking free from your survival mode?
 What would your inner child say to you today?
 Drop a comment and share your growth.
 Let’s build together.